Bhushan0403/HR_Analytics_SQL_Project/README.md

 13. Tenure distribution for each department

 #### Note: Data cleaning and data analysis SQL files are attached for reference.

+### Visualization in Power BI

+- After completing data cleaning and analysis in MySQL, the results were exported to CSV files.
+- These CSV files served as the basis for creating a visually appealing dashboard in Power BI.
+- The purpose of this Power BI dashboard was to provide a better understanding of the outcomes derived from the SQL data analysis.
+- It's important to note that the Power BI dashboard created is non-interactive; it was designed solely for visually representing the insights obtained through SQL data analysis.

 ### Findings from the Analysis